 Jessica Nydia Pabón-Colón is an interdisciplinary Latina feminist performance studies scholar from Boston, living in the Hudson Valley.

 She received her Ph.D. in Performance Studies from New York University and her MA in Women’s Studies from the University of Arizona.
 She is Assistant Professor of Women’s, Gender, and Sexuality Studies at SUNY New Paltz where she teaches courses including Feminist Theory, Feminist Art & Subculture, Gender and Sexuality in Hip Hop, Performing Feminism, and Latina Feminisms.
-Her teaching and research areas include Gender and Sexuality Studies, Queer Studies, Visual Art and Performance Studies, Subcultural Studies, Latinx Studies, Black Studies, and the Digital Humanities.
+Her teaching and research areas include Women’s, Gender, and Sexuality Studies; Cultural Studies (Subcultural, Urban, Youth, Digital); Performance Studies/Theories; Black and Latina/o/x Performance and Visual Culture Studies/Theories (specialization in Hip-Hop Studies); Women of Color Feminisms; LGBT & Queer Studies/Theories; and the Digital Humanities.